Justin Welby: Food banks

-In 2013, Welby disagreed strongly with Lord David Freud, the Parliamentary Under Secretary of State for Welfare Reform at the time, because Welby believes the UK government cuts to benefits have caused or contributed to the surge in food banks.
-Welby cited a Church of England investigation showing social services referred 35% of Durham residents who use food banks when benefits they were entitled to were not paid.
+In 2013, Welby disagreed strongly with Lord (David) Freud, the Parliamentary Under Secretary of State for Welfare Reform at the time, because Welby believed the UK government cuts to benefits had caused or contributed to the surge in food banks.
+Welby cited a Church of England investigation showing social services referred 35% of Durham residents who used food banks when benefits they were entitled to had not been paid.
 Welby stated:

-Before Christmas 2013, Welby urged people to give 10% of what they spend at Christmas to food banks.
+Before Christmas 2013, Welby urged people to give 10% of their spending to food banks at Christmas.

-In December 2014, Welby expressed concern about the increasing need for food banks which he said would have been "unthinkable" a decade ago.
+In December 2014, Welby expressed concern about the increasing need for food banks, which he said would have been "unthinkable" a decade before.
 He called the plight of hungry poor people shocking because he did not expect that in the UK, saying that it was "a very sad fact that they're there, but also it's a great opportunity for the Church to demonstrate the love of Christ."

 Fuel suppliers

-Welby is concerned about rises in energy prices in the UK.
-He feels that energy companies have a responsibility towards customers and should take account of this rather than only maximising their own opportunities.
+In 2013, Welby expressed concern about rises in energy prices in the UK, saying that energy companies had a responsibility towards customers and should take this into account rather than only maximising their own opportunities.

 General election

-In the run-up to the 2017 United Kingdom general election, Justin Welby and Archbishop of York John Sentamu campaigned over the need to address poverty, education, housing and health.
+In the run-up to the 2017 United Kingdom general election, Justin Welby and archbishop of York John Sentamu campaigned on the need to address poverty, education, housing and health.
 The archbishops stressed the importance of "education for all, of urgent and serious solutions to our housing challenges, the importance of creating communities as well as buildings, and a confident and flourishing health service that gives support to all – especially the vulnerable – not least at the beginning and end of life."